-These awards provide the opportunity for a scout to go above and beyond simply what is required to become an Eagle Scout.
-While they don't help towards any advancement, they are a great way for a scout to serve the community or learn new things.
+These awards provide additional opportunities for achievement in the scouting program.
+While some do not count towards any advancement, they are a great way for a scout to serve the community or learn new things.

 Baden-Powell stated, "No man is much good unless he believes in God and obeys His laws.
 So every Scout should have a religion....Religion seems a very simple thing: First: Love and Serve God.
 Second: Love and serve your neighbor."
 (Scouting For Boys, 1908).